-LEAs who are approved to operate an Open Doors program pursuant to WAC 392-700 report the program enrollment provided by the program on Form P-223-1418.
+LEAs who are approved to operate an Open Doors program as defined in WAC 392-700 report the program enrollment provided by the program on Form P-223-1418.
 Enrolled students that meet the following requirements qualify to be counted:

-- Eligibility pursuant to WAC 392-700-035, - Attendance requirement pursuant to WAC 392-700-160(1)(d), - Weekly status check requirement pursuant to WAC 392-700-160(1)(e), and - For below 100 level classes, made academic progress within three months of being counted pursuant to WAC 392-700-160(2).
-When the three months include September, an additional month is allowed to meet academic progress.
+- Eligibility as defined in WAC 392-700-035, - Attendance requirement as defined in WAC 392-700-160(1)(d), - Weekly status check requirement as defined in WAC 392-700-160(1)(e), and - For below 100 level classes, made academic progress within three months of being counted as defined in WAC 392-700-160(2).
+When the three months include September, an additional month is allowed to meet academic progress

-Transitional Bilingual Instructional Program (TBIP) and Exited TBIP Enrollment In the TBIP field, report students enrolled in a state-approved K-12 TBIP pursuant to chapter 392-160 WAC in the two grade categories; K-6 and 7-12.
-In the Exited TBIP field, report total headcount who exited a state-approved TBIP by scoring Proficient on either the 2020 Spring or the 2021 Spring ELPA21 test.
+Transitional Bilingual Instructional Program (TBIP) and Exited TBIP Enrollment In the TBIP field, report students enrolled in a state-approved K-12 TBIP as defined in chapter 392-160 WAC in the two grade categories; K-6 and 7-12.
+In the Exited TBIP field, report total headcount who exited a state-approved TBIP by scoring Proficient on either the 2021 Spring ELPA21 or the 2022 WIDA ACCESS test.
 For all TBIP fields, report the enrolled students monthly on a headcount basis.